chaseporter/Triangle_Meshing/README.md

 ## Chase Porter  |  CS 184

->This project was focused on a few key ideas for drawing polygon meshes, mainly Bezier Patches, Upsampling, and shading.
+This project was focused on a few key ideas for drawing polygon meshes, mainly Bezier Patches, Upsampling, and shading.
 To create a Bezier Patch I essentially use Bezier interpolation across two directions of a 2D set of Control Points.
 Following this I create two functions for handling flipping and splitting edges that are later used in upsampling which consists of two steps: first splitting every edge, and then flipping appropriate edges to make the mesh more uniform.
-Finally I shade my mesh with both Phong shading and environment mapping.</p>
+Finally I shade my mesh with both Phong shading and environment mapping.

 ### Part 1: Fun with Bezier Patches
 Part one implemented a Bezier Patch over a set of control points to create a surface mesh.
 To create the mesh essentially Bezier curves were mapped across a 2D array of control points, some curves spanning the columns and some the rows.
 This was done with to variables, u and v, to represent the parametric parameter of the curve in either direction.
 In general, given an array of 16 control points, the algorithm will create a "patch" that touches the corners of the array and stretches towards the other control points.
 In our example we incremented u and v both by an eigth at a time from 0 to 1 generating a total of 81 points on the mesh in total and a 64 square mesh.
 The squares were then divided into 2 triangles creating a final mesh with 128 triangles.